 (1) The Permit and approval for a Solar Energy System shall be valid for a period of 18 months, provided that a building permit is issued for construction or construction is commenced.
 In the event construction is not completed in accordance with the final site plan, as may have been amended and approved, as required by the Town Board, within 18 months after approval, the applicant may request that the Town extend the time to complete construction for an additional time period up to an additional 18 months (36 months total).
-If the owner/operator fails to substantially complete the project within the time period granted, then the permit shall expire.
+If the owner/operator fails to put the project into operation within these time frames, then the permit shall expire.